-We analysed the worst performing ETFs in 2021 in terms of returns.
-This year, the worst ETF performers are from specialised products such as inverse ETFs, currencies and some precious metals.
+We analysed the returns on the worst performing ETFs in 2022.
+This year, the worst ETF performers are from Asian markets and niche thematic technology ETFs.

 Listed below are the worst performing five ETFs in Australia (in reverse order), and the reasons why they performed so poorly in the past year.

 Before you denounce these ETFs for good, remember that the performance of ETFs can change dramatically from year to year.
 This year’s worst performers can become next year’s best performers.
 This is why diversified investing is so important.